Ximen Mining (CVE:XIM) Trading 18.5% Higher – What’s Next?

 Ximen Mining Corp.
-(CVE:XIM – Get Free Report) shares traded up 18.5% during trading on Friday .
-The company traded as high as C$0.17 and last traded at C$0.16.
-167,900 shares were traded during mid-day trading, an increase of 320% from the average session volume of 40,012 shares.
+(CVE:XIM – Get Free Report) was up 18.5% during mid-day trading on Saturday .
+The stock traded as high as C$0.17 and last traded at C$0.16.
+Approximately 167,900 shares traded hands during trading, an increase of 320% from the average daily volume of 40,012 shares.
 The stock had previously closed at C$0.14.

 Ximen Mining Corp. engages in the acquisition, exploration, and evaluation of mineral properties in Canada.
 It primarily explores for gold, silver, lead, zinc, and molybdenum deposits.
 The company owns a 100% interest in its precious metal projects, including the Amelia Gold Mine, Kenville Gold Mine, and the Brett Epithermal Gold Project located in southern British Columbia.